 “For by grace you are saved,” means that now you have an established “perfect” order by the grace and love of God that we can take some actions towards.

-Today, many are riding on the bandwagon of Satan’s deception and are propagating his message: the message is subtle, but at time convincing.
-Here is the line.
+Today, many are riding on the bandwagon of Satan’s deception and are propagating his message: the message is subtle, but at times very convincing.
+Here is the line:

 This message again is partly true, but it only points to the first principle.
 To believe and do nothing about your belief is a false message.
 The Bible recorded in James 2:19 “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
 So if the devils also believe, does that mean that they are saved?
 Believing alone will not bring forth the result of the salvation plan.

 Those who preached subtle lies are deceiving those who want to follow Jesus.
 If you read the Bible, from Genesis to Revelation, the message is consistent: Obey God and follow His commandments.
-In John 14:21, the Bible said “He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.”
+In John 14:21, the Bible said, “He that hath my commandments, and keepeth them, is he who is that loveth me: and he that loveth me shall be loved of my Father, and I will love him and will manifest myself to him.”
 And again in.1 John 2:4 the Bible reads “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.”
 Following the commandments of God is a very important part of the plan of salvation.
-It is recorded in Revelation 12:17 that the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”
+It is recorded in Revelation 12:17 that the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keeps the commandments of God, and have the testimony of Jesus Christ.”
 The devil only makes war with those who obediently follow Jesus.
-Those who don’t, he have them in his control.
+Those who don’t, he has them in his control.

-Now, if there was no B (no sinner), there would be no need for an A (savior), so then, Not B, Not C. Also because there were no other name given other than Jesus Christ to represent A (Acts 4:12); therefore, B cannot imply C, we need A. Most time when the Bible is referring to the process of salvation, such as “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God; not of works, lest any man should boast.”
-The Bible is referring to the process in “A”, and showing that if there is no A, there is no C. The statement is still true: B cannot produce C.
+Now, if there was no B (no sinner), there would be no need for an A (savior), so then, Not B, Not C. Also because there was no other name given other than Jesus Christ to represent A (Acts 4:12); therefore, B cannot imply C, we need A. Most of the time when the Bible is referring to the process of salvation, such as “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God; not of works, lest any man should boast,” the Bible is referring to the process in A; and showing that if there is no A, there is no C. The statement is still true: B cannot produce C.